 Summer is still sizzling, but back-to-school supplies drives are already well underway to collect items for families in need.
 Drives are a great way to make a difference in your community and get your kids hooked into the “sharing is caring” movement.

 The following organizations annually run drives that distribute supplies to thousands of kids in need.
 If your family has the means, consider collecting extra items to donate when you shop for your own kids’ school supplies.
 Allowing children, especially young ones, to participate in picking out supplies for another student helps them make a personal connection with the action of giving.

 If collecting supplies is difficult, most drives also collect financial donations.
 Organizations use donated funds to purchase supplies using a bulk discount.
 Items needed include notebooks, binders, pens/pencils, highlighters, pencil pouches, backpacks and whatever is on your child’s list.

-Numerous local grocery stores, drug stores and office supply stores run school supply drives in July and August.
+Seattle’s hometown drugstore is currently hosting its annual school supply drive to benefit children in 119 schools within Pierce, King and Snohomish counties.
+Buy supplies in the store and donate them to bins on site or donate at the register.
+Needed essentials include basic school supplies, toiletries, personal care items, nonperishable food items and snacks.
+Bartell’s drive is a partnership Federal Way-based World Vision and radio station STAR 101.5.
+NOTE: Numerous local grocery stores, drug stores and office supply stores run school supply drives in July and August.
 When you shop, look for or ask where the donation bin is located in the store.
 Then shop and deposit your gift there on the way out the door.

 Walk, Call, Google it!